ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 The middleware handles by default all requests to `.js`-files.
 For JavaScript transpilation the matching `.js`-file or for TypeScript the matching `.ts`-file will be transpiled on-the-fly via Babel.
 The transpiled JavaScript file will inline the `sourcemap`.
 Because of the `sourcemap`, setting breakpoints in the **original (ES6+ or TS) source** will cause the debugger to stop **when the corresponding transpiled source code is reached**.

-The task finally transpiles the relevant source files during the UI5 Tooling build process.
+The task finally transpiles the relevant source files during the UI5 CLI build process.
 In case of TypeScript is enabled, for libraries, the task also generates the `d.ts`-files.
 For applications, this option can be enabled on demand.

 ## Prerequisites

-- Requires at least [`@ui5/cli@3.0.0`](https://sap.github.io/ui5-tooling/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://sap.github.io/ui5-tooling/pages/Configuration/#specification-version-30))
+- Requires at least [`@ui5/cli@3.0.0`](https://ui5.github.io/cli/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://ui5.github.io/cli/pages/Configuration/#specification-version-30))

-> :warning: **UI5 Tooling Compatibility**
+> :warning: **UI5 CLI Compatibility**
-> All releases of this tooling extension using the major version `3` require UI5 Tooling V3.
-Any previous releases below major version `3` (if available) also support older versions of the UI5 Tooling.
-But the usage of the latest UI5 Tooling is strongly recommended!
+> All releases of this tooling extension using the major version `3` require UI5 CLI V3.
+Any previous releases below major version `3` (if available) also support older versions of the UI5 CLI.
+But the usage of the latest UI5 CLI is strongly recommended!

 ## Install